dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 In this case then we have the offset for our entry at: `0x12` and `0x13` (called IOREDTBL1 in the spec), where `0x12` is the lower 32-bits of the table entry.

 Before unmasking the keyboard interrupt, we need an entry in the IDT, and a function (we can leave it empty for now) for the IDT entry to call.
-For this section we will call the function `keyboard_irq_handler`:
+We will call the function `keyboard_irq_handler`:

 ```c
 void keyboard_irq_handler() {